Self-heal, heal-all, woundwort, brownwort, carpenter’s herb, and blue curls are all names for a surprisingly useful and attractive edible herb.

 The self-heal plant

 Self-heal is a low-growing perennial member of the mint family (Lamiaceae).
 It rarely reaches more than twelve inches tall.
 Like many other mints, its reddish stems tend to be square.
 There are two major (and several minor) varieties of self-heal: vulgaris and lanceolata.
-The former has lance-shaped, serrated leaves and the latter has broader leaves.
+The former has broader leaves and the latter has lance-shaped, serrated leaves.
 Self-heal flowers are lovely whorled purple and white clusters with two stalkless leaves just below.
 Unlike most mints, self-heal is not particularly aromatic.

 Self-heal has a rugged creeping growth that can become invasive, so you may want to grow your self-heal in a container.
 Those stolons can move surprisingly fast when you’re not looking.
 Self-heal also readily self-seeds an area.

 If you know someone who has a self-heal plant, ask for a cutting.
 Simply cover it with soil, keep it moist, and you’ll have your own plant before you know it.
 You can also grow self-heal from seed.